 The first staff residence was built in 1908 and the first private residence was built in 1913, the latter a one-storey structure of hand-cut granite built by Italian stonemasons who had helped to build the spillway and powerhouse.
 A four-storey brick staff house (“men’s residence”) built in 1926.
 A community grew up around the station where employees and their families resided in houses constructed and owned by the company.
 Water distribution and sewage collection systems to these houses were installed in 1931.
 The town’s public amenities included a grocery store owned and operated by resident shareholders, multi-denominational church, community hall (dances, concerts, movies), medical clinic, outdoor swimming pool, and curling rink.
 Recreations included tennis, baseball, curling, skating, trapping, and fishing.
 There was a social club for men called N.O.O.B.
 (Noble Order of Benedicts, with 46 members in 1927) and for women called L.S.C.
 (Ladies Social Club).
 The children attended Pointe du Bois School, established in 1913.

-The beginning of the end for the Pointe du Bois community was in 1950, when an all-season road was constructed to the site.
+The beginning of the end for the Pointe du Bois community was in late 1941, when an all-season road was constructed to the site.
 From a population that ranged between 300 and 400, it had dwindled to 79 people by 1996.
 The school closed in 1981 and its building was used as recreation centre and administrative offices.
 In 1990s, Winnipeg Hydro commissioned engineering studies to examine the state of the sewer and water infrastructure.
 They concluded that considerable work needed to be done.
 Little work had been done when Winnipeg Hydro was acquired by Manitoba Hydro in 2002.